The truth about hair growth

 The hair cycle

-Sometimes we feel like our hair is not growing.
-Know that if this were really the case, we would be bald!
+Sometimes we feel like our hair isn't growing.
+If that were really the case, we'd be bald!

 Hair growth and therefore their life is cyclical.
 It takes place in three stages:

-The diagram above shows you the different life stages of a hair.
-Whether you have straight, curly, frizzy or frizzy hair, the cycle is universal.
+The diagram above shows you the different phases of hair's life.
+Whether you have straight, curly, frizzy or kinky hair, the cycle is universal.

-• The anagen phase: Also called the growth phase , it lasts between four to seven years for women and two to four years for men.
-During this period, strong hair grows about 0.8 to 2.5 cm per month continuously.
+- The anagen phase: Also called the growth phase , it lasts between four to seven years for women and two to four years for men.
+During this period, strong hair grows approximately 0.8 to 2.5 cm per month without interruption.

-• The catagen phase: Don't panic, it only lasts two to three weeks during which hair growth stagnates.
-It is no longer in contact with the medulla oblongata but remains connected to our blood vessels.
-He is getting ready to go out.
+- The catagen phase: Don't panic, it only lasts two to three weeks during which hair growth stagnates.
+It is no longer in contact with the spinal bulb but remains connected to our blood vessels.
+It is preparing to come out.

-• The telogen phase: Last phase of the cycle, it corresponds to hair loss .
-He falls pushed by another being in the anagen phase.
-This period lasts an average of 4 months .
+- The telogen phase: The last phase of the cycle, it corresponds to the loss of the hair.
+It falls out pushed by another one in the anagen phase.
+This period lasts on average 4 months .

 How to stimulate hair growth?

-Note that the length gained during the growth phase of a hair depends on each individual : genetics, disease, lifestyle, treatments... are all factors that can promote or alter the quality of this growth.
+Note that the length gained during the growth phase of a hair depends on each individual : genetics, illness, lifestyle, treatments, etc. are all factors that can promote or alter the quality of this growth.

 One last little thing...